 - SI check and other SAP readiness check related activities need to be completed.

 - A system restart (mini downtime / short downtime) is required for consistent data set.
 (Ex.
-Over the weekend before business downtime) with current SUM version.
-Please note SAP is planning to get rid of the mini downtime / short downtime in upcoming SUM releases.
+Over the weekend before business downtime) with SUM 2.0 SP08.
+Please note starting SUM 2.0 SP09 mini downtime / short downtime will not be required.
+Refer SAP note 2975231

 - Data consistency is ensured by two types of DB triggers.